YuFengUofR/yufenguofr.github.io/_pages/about.md

 I am a tenure-track assistant professor in John Hopcroft Center for Computer Science at Shanghai Jiao Tong University.
 I obtained my Ph.D. in Computer Science from University of Rochester.

-During my Ph.D., I worked with [Prof. Yuhao Zhu](https://yuhaozhu.com/) who really shows me the intricacy and excitment of computer system and computer archtecture.
+During my Ph.D., I worked with [Prof. Yuhao Zhu](https://yuhaozhu.com/) who shows me the intricacy and excitment of computer system and computer archtecture.
 My main research interest is about efficient and high-performance `Mobile Visual Computing`.
 This topic is not only about how machines perceive visual information, but also how machines present visual information to us!
 My current interests include but are not limited to in-sensor computing, point cloud-based computing and XR rendering.
 Please drop me an email if you are interested in working with me.